-This parameter cannot be used in conjunction with the client-auth-certificate and client-auth
+This parameter cannot be used in conjunction with the client-auth-certificate and client-authcertificate-password parameters.

 --password

 This is the password for the Keyfactor Command connect service account that the orchestrator uses to communicate with Keyfactor Command specified with the username parameter.